Checkmarx/kics/docs/creating-queries.md

 ## Create a new Query

 The queries are written in Rego and our internal parser transforms every IaC file that supports into a universal JSON format.
-This way anyone can start working on a query by picking up a small sample of the vulnerability that the query should target, and convert this sample, that can be a .tf or .yaml file, to our JSON structure JSON.
+This way anyone can start working on a query by picking up a small sample of the vulnerability that the query should target, and convert this sample, which can be a .tf or .yaml file, to our JSON structure JSON.
 To convert the sample you can run the following command:

 ```bash
 go run ./cmd/console/main.go scan -p "pathToTestData" -d "pathToGenerateJson"